It is the responsibility of the oral health professional to determine if a person (adult) is able to consent to treatment, and to obtain this consent.

 - Give the contact details of the person responsible to the oral health professional.
 The oral health professional is responsible for getting any consent needed for treatment.

-For further information on consent for medical or dental treatment see the Office of the Public Advocate website.
+More information on patient consent for medical or dental treatment is available from the Office of the Public Advocate.